rameshgchavan/flashcard-generator/README.md

 - Project view is divided into 3 parts:
     1. Header: contains Logo
     2. Navbar: Using react-router-dom package I have made 2 Links first link navigate to create new flashcards and second link navigate to show created flashcards.
-    3. Contents: contains 3 pages:
+    3. Contents: contains 3 pages: inside src/pages
         - **CreateFlashcard**
         - **MyFlashcards** and
         - **FlashcardDetails** inside src/pages folder

-- To create new flashcards **CreateFlashcard** page cantains 2 forms
+- To create new flashcards **CreateFlashcard** page contains 2 forms inside src/components/forms
     -  **MainFlashcardForm**: to create a group of terms and
         - MainFlashcardForm contains:
             - Create Group input field that is required